bitdessin/JustDeepIt/docs/source/tutorials/tumor-detection.rst

 To train the model,
 we select tab **Training**
-and then specify **model weight** as the location to store the training weight and **image folder** as the folder (i.e., :file:`train_images`) containing training images and masks (i.e., annotation labels).
+and then specify **model weight** as the location to store the training weight and **image folder** as the folder (i.e., :file:`inputs/train_images`) containing training images and masks (i.e., annotation labels).
 Then, we set the suffixes of the training images and mask to ``_image.tif`` and ``_mask.tif``, respectively.
+The other parameters are set as shown in the screenshot below.
+Note that the values of **model weight** and **image folder** may be different from the screenshot depending on user's environment.

-The images in the dataset have a resolution of 256 x 256 pixels, which approximately equals to the input size of U\ :sup:`2`-Net (288 x 288) and only contains one or two tumor regions.
+The images in the dataset have a resolution of 256 x 256 pixels which approximately equals to the input size of U\ :sup:`2`-Net (288 x 288) and each image only contains one or two tumor regions.
-Here, *resizing* is the suitable selection for training.
+Here, *resizing* is the suitable selection for training (see :ref:`sodtrainingstrategy` for details).
 As there are many traning images, we set a small number of epochs (e.g. 100) for training in this case.
-After setting the parameters as in the images below, we execute image sorting and model training by pressing **Start Training** buttons.
+After setting the parameters as in the screenshot below, we execute model training by pressing **Start Training** button.

 .. image:: ../_static/tutorials_brainMRI_train.png